+WorkLife 2.0

-WorkLife 2.0 The hybrid workplace - how home working is becoming the new normal and what does it mean to employers December 2020 Freshfields Bruckhaus Deringer
+The hybrid workplace how home working is becoming the new normal and what it means for employers

+December 2020

 When a number of tech giants announced earlier in the year that home working would be the norm until 2021, many were surprised.
 Now that most of us are still in some sort of lockdown, it seems that these employers were right.
 One thing we do know is that instability adds to the stress that many are already experiencing during this period.
-As a result, we know that increased stability helps both businesses and people's financial and mental health.
+We know that increased stability helps both businesses and people's financial and mental health.
 In light of this, the question on employers' agendas across the globe is increasingly likely to be what to do with home working in the long term, beyond any pandemic-related measures.

 Views are still rather positive on home working.
 As a recent Eurofound survey reveals, most employees in the EU reported a positive experience of teleworking during the first phase of the pandemic but very few of them wish to work in this way all the time, with the preferred option being a mix of teleworking and presence at the workplace.
-Over three-quarters of the surveyed EU employees wanted to continue working from home at least occasionally, beyond COVID-19 restrictions.
+Over three-quarters of the surveyed EU employees wanted to continue working from home at least occasionally, even when COVID-19 restrictions are lifted.